cran-task-views/Hydrology/hydrology.md

 -   <pkg>hydroscoper</pkg>  R interface to the [Greek National Data Bank for Hydrological and Meteorological Information](http://www.hydroscope.gr/).
 It covers Hydroscope's data sources and provides functions to transliterate, translate and download them into tidy dataframes (tibbles).

 -   <github>rywhale/kiwisR</github> Wrapper for retrieving data from [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/) via the KiWIS API.
+GitHub only package.

 -   <pkg>rnrfa</pkg> Utility functions to retrieve data from the [UK National River Flow Archive](http://nrfa.ceh.ac.uk/).
 There are functions to retrieve stations falling in a bounding box, to generate a map and extracting time series and general information.

 -   <pkg>sbtools</pkg> Tools for interacting with [U.S. Geological Survey ScienceBase](https://www.sciencebase.gov) data cataloging and collaborative data management platform.
 Functions included for querying ScienceBase, and creating and fetching datasets.